zavierand/zav.dev/README.md

 # Welcome
 Welcome to my portfolio website!
 This is a full-stack project, where the front-end was bootstrapped with ReactJS and ThreeJS and the backend was implemented in ExpressJS and NodeJS with a MongoDB database.

-I wanted to make this website do more than just showcase my projects, but also showcase my personality - hence, the theme for this website being around "Spirited Away", one of my favorite "Studio Ghibli" movies of all time.
+I wanted to make this website do more than just showcase my projects, but also showcase my full-stack development skills AND my personality - hence, the theme for this website being "Studio Ghibli", one of my favorite anime studios of all time!
+Let's see if y'all can catch all of the Ghibli references I made throughout the website!

 # Overview
 This project was bootstrapped with ThreeJS, ReactJS, and TailwindCSS.
 Again, I wanted to make this website do more than just showcase my work, but also showcase my personality!
 Hence, the theme of my website is "Studio Ghibli"!